antriver/auto-git-pull/README.md

 ```

-2. Copy the `usage.php` to a publicly accessible location on your server (e.g. `http://your-site.com/deploy.php`) and edit the settings as appropriate.
+* Copy the `usage.php` script to a publicly accessible location on your server (e.g. `http://your-site.com/deploy.php`) and edit the settings as appropriate.

-3. Allow the user to run the pull script as a user with write permissions:
+* Allow the user to run the pull script as a user with write permissions:

 ```
 sudo visudo